 Sign up now to make sure you don’t miss a single update.

-CHM is releasing a new oral history of Turing Award winner Ivan Sutherland to the public for the first time.
+CHM has released a new oral history of Turing Award winner Ivan Sutherland to the public for the first time.
 The two-part video and accompanying transcripts cover the span of Sutherland’s remarkable life and career, and the release will include the source code for his Sketchpad computer graphics program to celebrate it 60th anniversary.

 Read about the oral histories.